kmsrogerkim/kmsrogerkim.github.io/_posts/2024-11-18-customize-opensource.md

 ```

 ## Customizing
 So I created some custom exceptions first.
-When you look at the original code, you can see there is the `InvalidToken` exception which is in the [exceptions.py file](https://github.com/jazzband/djangorestframework-simplejwt/blob/master/rest_framework_simplejwt/exceptions.py).
+When you look at the original code, you can see the `InvalidToken` exception which is in the [exceptions.py file](https://github.com/jazzband/djangorestframework-simplejwt/blob/master/rest_framework_simplejwt/exceptions.py).
 I created a `custom_exceptions` file which looks like this.
 ```python
 from rest_framework_simplejwt.exceptions import AuthenticationFailed from django.utils.translation import gettext_lazy as _